 Almond crusted salmon is best eaten immediately.
-If you have leftovers, store in the refrigerator for up to 3 days.
+If you have leftovers, wrap and store them in the refrigerator for up to 3 days.
 Reheat gently in the microwave.
 Keep in mind some of the almond crust may fall off.

 - Slow Roasted Salmon with Lemon Pepper

 - Air Fryer Salmon — you won’t believe how good salmon cooked in an air fryer turns out!

 - Grilled Salmon in Foil with Garlic Butter